Owen864720655/Academic/ReadMe.md

 ## Personal Information

 I received the Ph.D degree in Automatic Control from Peking University, Beijing, China in 2016.
 My research interests were mainly the block-oriented nonlinear system identification and its application.
 During the Ph.D career, I have published 5 SCI journal papers and 4 EI conference papers.
+My dissertation is entitled *On Block-Oriented Nonlinear Systems with Application to Control Valves*.

 Currently I am an algorithm engineer in Huawei Technology Co., Ltd.